HereToDoMyLearning/HereToDoMyLearning/README.md

 👋 Hi there!
 I'm Florian, also known as @HereToDoMyLearning.

+Also I am the founder of CheckPoint EU (checkpoint-app.eu), Mentor and GPM-Member in Berlin.

 🌱 I'm currently diving into the realms of business and IT, eagerly soaking up knowledge.

 📫 You can reach me at: [contact@open-intelligence.eu](mailto:contact@open-intelligence.eu)